brunsforge/dataverse-custom-api/README.md

 ```

 **App registration setup:**

-- Similar to Device Code, but for browser-based authentication
+- Similar to Device Code auth, but for browser-based authentication

 ### Connect to an environment